NVIDIA-AI-IOT/ROS2-NanoOWL/README.md

 ```
 9. From another terminal, publish your input query as a list of objects on the ```input_query``` topic using the command below.
 This query can be changed anytime while the ```ros2_nanoowl``` node is running to detect different objects.
 Another way to publish your query is through the ```publish``` panel in [Foxglove](https://foxglove.dev/) (instructions given below in this repository).
 ```
-ros2 topic pub /input_query std_msgs/String `data: a person, a box, a forklift`
+ros2 topic pub /input_query std_msgs/String 'data: a person, a box, a forklift'
 ```
 10. Run the launch file to start detecting objects.
 Find more information on usage and arguments below:
 ```